Jarvis-Consulting-Group/jarvis_data_eng-xuanfuchen/core_java/jdbc/README.md

 The Repository Pattern, on the other hand, is focused on providing a higher-level abstraction for accessing and managing data.
 It typically defines a set of methods that map more closely to the business logic of the application than to the low-level details of the data store.
 For example, instead of providing a simple CRUD interface, a repository might provide methods for retrieving all orders for a particular customer, or for computing the average order value across all orders.

 # Test
-I used JUnit tests to test all features because I wanted to test the program in a more systematic and repeatable way to ensure that all functions would work as expected.
+I used JUnit tests to test all features because I wanted to test the program in a systematic and repeatable way to ensure that all functions would work as expected.
 The JUnit file is under the directory `~/jdbc/src/test/java`.
-To test the result, I create an object with the expected data in it.
+To test the result, I created an object with the expected data first.
 Then I used `assertEquals()` to compare the actual values retrieved from the database with the expected values.
 Since I didn't implement the `equals()` method in my classes.
 I compare their values using the results from the `toString()` method.